Medical Errors Prevention

-Discuss the definitions of medical errors and the types of medical errors
+- Discuss the definitions of medical errors and the types of medical errors that occur.

-Describe the history of medical errors and the cost to healthcare delivery,
+- Describe the history of medical errors and the cost to healthcare delivery, providers, and patients.

-Discuss what factors Joint Commission requires for a meaningful root cause analysis.
+- Discuss factors required by Joint Commission for a meaningful root cause analysis.

-Discuss emerging areas of potential error and how healthcare providers
+- Discuss emerging areas of potential error and how healthcare providers facilitate patient safety.

 * No Commercial Interest